Realize date: 06.2008 | by Amondo Szegi | Distributor: T26 Inc. | 4 weights + ornaments | $49

 The Nexodus is restaged and totality renewed after 20 years.

 I published this revival typeface in 2001.
 I named it Xodus and it can be found in the T-26 Digital Typeface Library in Chicago.
 Then I felt that this typeface had more potential in it, to express more things in more exciting ways, and so I began to work, once again, on Xodus.
 The result was a totally new typeface.

 After refounding, Xodus called for a new name.
-I tried to find a name that refers to its predecessor and I also wanted it to express that the new type is more than just verion of the previous one.
-Eventually, I chose Nexodus as its name, and I also made a new set of ornaments as well as many ligatures and Zodiac signs.
+I tried to find a name that refers to its predecessor and I also wanted it to express that the new type is more than just a version of the previous one.
+Eventually, I chose Nexodus as its name, and I also made a new set of ornaments as well as many ligatures and zodiac signs.